kristoff-it/zine-ssg.io/content/documentation/index.md

 <div id="content" var="$page.content"></div>
 ```

+Note how `with-menu.html` is both fulfilling the *interface* (ie the extension points) of `base.html` and at the same time it's creating new ones for another *super template* to fulfill in turn.

 In this last example `page.html` is featuring Scripty, the scripting language used to refer to your content from templates.